alaindiouly/alaindiouly/README.md

 ```
 → All things APIs
 → Re-usable UI components
-→ Writing docs which for non-coders
+→ Writing docs for non-coders
 ```

 ##